yarml/HeliumOS/README.md

-# HeliumOs
+# HeliumOS
-What is HeliumOs you may ask, it is a hobby operating system designed from the ground up(not even based on unix), that is mostly just a learning experience, but with some hopes that it will become someday like your average usable operating system.
+What is HeliumOS you may ask, it is a hobby operating system designed from the ground up(not even based on unix), that is mostly just a learning experience, but with some hopes that it will become someday like your average usable operating system.